linkerd/linkerd/linkerd/docs/protocol-http.md

 - `l5d-dtab`: a client-specified delegation override
 - `l5d-sample`: a client-specified trace sample rate override

-Note that if linkerd process incoming requests for applications (i.e. in linker-to-linker configurations), applications do not need to provide special treatment for these headers since linkerd does _not_ forward these headers (and instead translates them into context headers).
+Note that if linkerd processes incoming requests for applications (i.e. in linker-to-linker configurations), applications do not need to provide special treatment for these headers since linkerd does _not_ forward these headers (and instead translates them into context headers).
+If applications receive traffic directly, they _should_ forward these headers.

 Edge services should take care to ensure these headers are not set from untrusted sources.